AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Then decide what you're going to do.
 Fix or migrate?
 Ignore?
 Document it.

 - **Chapter 4 - Secure Code**
+- If you want your engineers to use secure practices, you have to support them actively.
+- (Really good input flow validation diagram on page 89)
+-

 **What can I do with this?**